 Upland bird populations are on the upswing in Alberta, with populations of ruffed grouse, grey (Hungarian) partridge, pheasants, ptarmigan, sharp tailed grouse, blue grouse and spruce grouse locally abundant throughout much of their range in the province.
 The ruffed grouse cycle is on the upswing in central and northern Alberta; this speaks well for those hunters after moose, elk, mule deer and white-tailed deer who are interested in taking birds on the side.
 In the south, sharp tails, pheasants and Hungarian partridge provide considerable opportunities as a stand-alone species or as an added bonus after your big game or waterfowl hunt.
 Hunting pressure is generally low for upland birds across Alberta.

 Alberta’s Professional Outfitters are all licensed and insured, and your deposit is protected should anything unexpected occur.
 With more than 460 qualified professionals, Alberta’s outfitters are ready to make your dream hunt a reality.
-To book your hunt of a lifetime in Alberta, check out the Member Directory.
+To book your hunt of a lifetime in Alberta, check out the Member Directory (low resolution).

 Scenery that will take your breath away!